rozer16/test/README.md

+“While I do not hold any formal certifications, I bring extensive hands-on experience in software engineering and low latency trading systems.
+My expertise in this domain, combined with a strong understanding of industry best practices, has enabled me to deliver high-performance solutions in real-world environments.”

 Consider below points for my question

 1) I have two kafka providers(Say Fusion or KaaS) and from old provider(Fusion) to new provider(KaaS) we are migrating